hibirdi/APIIntegration-Examples/Mapbox/README.md

 # Mapbox API Integration App

-This project is intended to provide an easy to use example of how to integrate our Catalog & Image APIs into a MapBox GL JS application.
+This project is intended to provide an easy-to-use example of how to integrate our Catalog & Image APIs into a MapBox GL JS application.

 To run the app:
 1. On line 72, add your Mapbox access token